Purpose

 Create a partition-level STORAGE_CACHE_POLICY

-CREATE TABLE tbl3 (col1 INT, col2 INT, col3 INT) PARTITION BY RANGE(col1) SUBPARTITION BY KEY(col2, col3) SUBPARTITIONS 5 (PARTITION p0 VALUES LESS THAN(0) STORAGE_CACHE_POLICY = "hot", PARTITION p1 VALUES LESS THAN(100) STORAGE_CACHE_POLICY = "auto" );Specify the STORAGE_CACHE_POLICY for subpartitions when creating a partitioned table.
+CREATE TABLE tbl3 (col1 INT, col2 INT, col3 INT) PARTITION BY RANGE(col1) SUBPARTITION BY KEY(col2, col3) SUBPARTITIONS 5 (PARTITION p0 VALUES LESS THAN(0) STORAGE_CACHE_POLICY = "hot", PARTITION p1 VALUES LESS THAN(100) STORAGE_CACHE_POLICY = "auto" );Specify the STORAGE_CACHE_POLICY for the subpartitions when creating a partitioned table.

-CREATE TABLE tbl4 (col1 INT, col2 INT) PARTITION BY RANGE(col1) SUBPARTITION BY RANGE(col2) (PARTITION p0 VALUES LESS THAN(100) (SUBPARTITION sp0 VALUES LESS THAN(2020) STORAGE_CACHE_POLICY = "hot", SUBPARTITION sp1 VALUES LESS THAN(2021)), PARTITION p1 VALUES LESS THAN(200) (SUBPARTITION sp2 VALUES LESS THAN(2020), SUBPARTITION sp3 VALUES LESS THAN(2021) STORAGE_CACHE_POLICY = "hot", SUBPARTITION sp4 VALUES LESS THAN(2022)) );Specify the STORAGE_CACHE_POLICY for both indexes and partitions when creating a table.
+CREATE TABLE tbl4 (col1 INT, col2 INT) PARTITION BY RANGE(col1) SUBPARTITION BY RANGE(col2) (PARTITION p0 VALUES LESS THAN(100) (SUBPARTITION sp0 VALUES LESS THAN(2020) STORAGE_CACHE_POLICY = "hot", SUBPARTITION sp1 VALUES LESS THAN(2021)), PARTITION p1 VALUES LESS THAN(200) (SUBPARTITION sp2 VALUES LESS THAN(2020), SUBPARTITION sp3 VALUES LESS THAN(2021) STORAGE_CACHE_POLICY = "hot", SUBPARTITION sp4 VALUES LESS THAN(2022)) );Specify the STORAGE_CACHE_POLICY for both the index and the table partitions when creating a table.

 CREATE TABLE tbl5 ( c1 INT, c2 VARCHAR(50), INDEX idx1 (c1) STORAGE_CACHE_POLICY = (GLOBAL = "hot"), INDEX idx2 (c2) STORAGE_CACHE_POLICY = (GLOBAL = "auto") ) PARTITION BY RANGE (c1) (PARTITION p1 VALUES LESS THAN (100) STORAGE_CACHE_POLICY = "hot", PARTITION p2 VALUES LESS THAN (200) STORAGE_CACHE_POLICY = "auto", PARTITION p3 VALUES LESS THAN MAXVALUE STORAGE_CACHE_POLICY = "none");Example explanation:

-- When creating the
+- When creating the table

-- When creating the
+- When creating the table